dmpmem/cgit-oci/README.md

 <!-- !BEGIN-NO-CGIT! -->
 # Github is bad.

-You should be looking at this repository on [the upstream cgit repository](https://git.estrogen.zone/cgit-oci.git) instead.
+You should be looking at this repository on [the upstream cgit repository](https://git.estrogen.zone/cgit-oci.git) or on [codeberg](https://codeberg.org/dmpmem/cgit-oci) instead.
 <!-- !END-NO-CGIT! -->

 # cgit+caddy+gitolite on alpine in an oci runner